Last Updated on 10 Apr 2021 by Ginny Vail

 |Part way||Yes||Yes||Part way||Visitor|

-Lincoln Park is on the western edge of San Francisco and both its northern and western sides face the Pacific Ocean.
-Lands End Trail skirts around the outer perimeter of Lincoln Park.
-In some places, the trial meanders through wooded areas and parts of it are right along the ocean.
+Lands End Trail skirts around the outer perimeter of Lincoln Park on the western edge of San Francisco.
+In some places, the trial meanders through wooded areas and parts of it are right along the Pacific Ocean.

 - Northeast Trailhead: begins at 32nd Avenue and El Camino Del Mar (where El Camino Del Mar enters Lincoln Park)